centrifuge/documentation/docs/usage/interacting-with-node.md

 ## Receive an invoice

 The recipient is able to look up the specific invoice by calling GET under the menu item _invoice_.
-The recipient will need the document ID and add it to the call, e.g: 'http://localhost:8082/invoice/<Add DocumentID>.
+The recipient will need the document ID and add it to the call, e.g: `http://localhost:8082/invoice/<Add DocumentID>`.
 Then press send.
 The invoice details will be shown in the **Body** below.

 ![ReceiveInvoice](https://i.imgur.com/tV5Iu04.png)